CSE512-15S/a3-sonjak3-natguy-nreiter/readme.md

 ## StoryBoard

-Before starting either data cleaning or development, we sat down together to plan out the interaction.
+Before starting either development or (too much) data cleaning, we sat down together to plan out the interaction.
+This did include playing with the data some in Tableau, as well as lots of sketching of ideas.
 Out of our planning and discussions, we produced the following storyboard.

 ![Unlabeled overview](/images/overview_unlabeled.jpg "Unlabeled Overview")